 Benefits EDF Energy annual revenue of £1.9 billion protected as power generation able to continue to the sites' end of life target Thanks to our ability to support customers with ageing and obsolete systems, the large financial risk EDF Energy faced - the total annual revenue of its seven UK AGR sites is £1.9 billion - was removed.
 The company now has a guaranteed supply of critical neutron detectors for its UK AGR power stations so will be able to continue operating them to their extended end-of-life target dates.
-Additionally, thanks to lessons Curtiss-Wright learned while building the neutron detectors, the time it previously took to manufacture a unit was reduced from two years to eight months.
+Additionally, thanks to lessons Ultra learned while building the new neutron detectors, the time it previously took to manufacture a unit was reduced from two years to eight months.
 This generated a proportional reduction in the per unit cost, which we passed on to EDF Energy.

-Future A deeper partnership and multiple new programs The relationship between Curtiss-Wright and EDF Energy was strengthened by our work to deliver the neutron detector program.
-EDF Energy now regularly engages us on long term programs to maintain and repair complex equipment.
+Future A deeper partnership and multiple new programmes The relationship between Ultra and EDF Energy was strengthened by our work to deliver the neutron detector programme.
+EDF Energy now regularly engages us on long term programmes to maintain and repair complex equipment.
 We are also working on further projects to build replacement systems to modern standards, as well as on new solutions for their other nuclear projects.
+Maintaining the safety of nuclear facilities and maximising their lifetime value